Saturday, January 17, 2009

 Drink up!
 Be healthy!

-So here is some of the info I found on a blog by
+So here is some of the info I found on a blog by Dr John Briffa from London:

-a recent study which suggests that fizzy water may sometimes offer superior health benefits to flat.
+"a recent study which suggests that fizzy water may sometimes offer superior health benefits to flat.

 The research in question, published in the Journal of Nutrition, was designed to assess the health effects of sparkling and still mineral water in a group of women.
 The study participants were asked to drink 1 litre of either the sparkling or still each day for two months, followed by two months on the other water.
 During the study, the study participants underwent a number of tests including blood pressure checks and measurement of a variety of blood components including cholesterol.
 Compared to the still mineral water, the drinking of sparkling water brought about significant reductions in the level of low density lipoprotein (LDL) cholesterol (generally regarded as a risk factor for heart disease), as well as a significant increase in levels of high density lipoprotein (HDL) cholesterol (generally taken to reduce heart disease risk).
 These and other biochemical changes induced by drinking sparkling water were estimated to reduce the women’s risk of developing heart disease over the next decade by about a third.